AI & ChatGPT searches , social queriess for AVAILABILITY SYSTEM

 • Standard for assessing computer system vulnerabilities

-environmental scores also exist, to factor in availability of mitigations and how widespread vulnerable systems are within an organization, respectively.
+environmental scores also exist, to account for the availability of mitigations and the number of vulnerable systems within an organization, respectively.
+The current

 Common Vulnerability Scoring System